Beats & Pieces Big Band

 Beats & Pieces Big Band are a British big band who are directed by conductor and composer Ben Cottrell, and based in Manchester.
+They have cited Acoustic Ladyland and Radiohead as big influences, while Jazzwise wrote "they can truly claim to be a successor to Loose Tubes".
 In 2014 they won Jazz Ensemble of the Year at the Parliamentary Jazz Awards.

 Personnel

 As of 2024 the band's touring lineup consists of: